JNU administration advises students' union to cancel 'unauthorised' screening of 'Ram Ke Naam' | Education

 In a circular, the JNU registrar said, ''It has come to the notice of the undersigned that a group of students have in the name of JNUSU released a pamphlet for screening a documentary/movie 'Ram Ke Naam' scheduled for tonight at 9:30 pm in Teflas (student union hall).''
 The university administration said no prior permission for the event was taken from it.

-'Ram ke Naam', a 1992 documentary by filmmaker Anand Patwardhan, explores the campaign to build a Ram temple in Ayodhya.
+'Ram ke Naam', a 1992 documentary by Patwardhan, explores the campaign to build a Ram temple in Ayodhya.

 JNUSU president Aishe Ghosh, in a Facebook post, said they have scheduled a screening of 'Ram Ke Naam' at the union hall.